Alexey-Danilchenko/Spectron/software/README.md

 ![C1288](common/images/Spectrometer2.jpg)

-The SpectrometerApp is written using QT 5.10 and project files are binaries are provided for Windows.
-It should be fairly easy exercise to compile this on Linux or MacOS platform.
+The SpectrometerApp is written using QT 5.10 with project files are binaries provided for Windows 64 bit platform.
+It should be fairly easy to compile this on Linux or MacOS platform.